 There is often an overlooked side effect of volunteering that positions the volunteer as the benevolent helper.
 The academic community terms this “othering.”
 The volunteer wants to do service and feel good, and often, that good feeling is born out of direct contact with those they want to help.
 On the surface, there’s the simplistic idea that any help is better than nothing, especially in poverty-stricken regions.
 But that’s the surface of the situation, the nuance of human psychology makes the very nature of “helping” fraught with ethical implications.
 How do the people feel when you spend a weekend in their community handing out your used clothes?
 There’s cognitive dissonance in having a team of Westerners in hot-pants throw cans of foreign food from trucks and into the hands of conservative slum-dwellers in India.

 And what about the wrenching relationships children form with short-term volunteers at orphanages?
-This has gained a huge movement in the past several years.
+This has gained a huge movement in the past several years, but it was a wrong choice even during the decades no one was talking about it.
 Short-term volunteers want to play with and hug orphans, to see their plight and maybe read them a story.
 Then the volunteers leave, feeling like their afternoon has “done some good for the world,” while the children are left waiting to temporarily bond with the next batch of good Samaritans.

 In each of these situations, the volunteering circumstances compromise the dignity of the locals.
 And that’s the best-case scenario because the scenarios above can do worse than that.
 But let’s focus on the dignity.